Ledger-Donjon/lascar/docs/index.rst

 side-channel analysis.

-From side-channel acquisitions to results management, passing by signal synchronisation, custom attacks, *lascar* provides classes/functions to solve most of the obstacles an attacker would face, when needed to perform sound, state-of-the-art side-channel analysis.
+From side-channel acquisitions to results management, passing by signal synchronisation, custom attacks, *Lascar* provides classes/functions to solve most of the obstacles an attacker would face, when needed to perform sound, state-of-the-art side-channel analysis.